 Step 4: Adjust Withholdings (Optional)

 You can submit an additional withholding amount in Step 4(c) if you want an increased tax deduction from each paycheck and expect income that does not carry withholding requirements like freelance payments.
-Employing this option allows you to prevent receiving unexpected tax debts when you file your annual return.
+Using this option allows you to prevent receiving unexpected tax debts when you file your annual return.

 Step 5: Sign and Submit

-Where to Find a W-4 Reproducible Formulary?
+Where to Find a W-4 Printable Form?

 1. IRS Website